Scripter17/url-cleaner/site/api.md

 - The `CleanConfig` is sent in the `config` query parameter.
 Unfortunately WebSocket doesn't support custom headers.

 - The body of each message follow [the standard format](../format.md) with no additional guarantees.

+In general, multiple tasks should be sent per message to reduce the overhead from using WebSockets.

+Responses are similarly bundled, with results preceeding long running tasks returned early to reduce latency.

+For example, while a message with tasks `A`, `B`, and `C` will usually return a message with results `A`, `B`, and `C`, if `B` is a redirect, it may instead return a message containing just `A` then a message containing `B` and `C`.